jrawbits/VE-Installer/ReadMe.md

 ## Overview

+To use VE-Installer, do these steps:

+- clone the VE-Installer
+- setup the configuration file to point to your clone of the VisionEval repository
-To use VE-Installer, just clone it, setup the configuration file, install a development environment (Linux R-base-dev, Windows R plus RTools), then build suitable `make` targets, such as the runtime environment and an installer.
+- install a development environment (Linux R-base-dev, Windows R plus RTools), then
+- build suitable `make` targets, such as the runtime environment and an installer.

 Full instructions and reference materials are included below and in various referenced files.

 You can use VE-Installer with any version of VisionEval (with appropriate changes to configuration files describing that version).
 For older versions, you will need to construct a suitable `VE-components.yml` file.
 Newer versions already have a suitable `VE-components.yml`.
 The process for setting up the configuration is described in detail in the most recent updates of the [VisionEval-dev repository][VE-dev], and in the `config/ReadMe.md` here in
 VE-Installer.

+VE-Installer will work "out of the box" if you clone the current VisionEval-dev development branch so it is in a "sibling" directory of VE-Installer (i.e. they both have the same parent directory).

 [VE-dev]: https://github.com/visioneval/VisionEval-dev "VisionEval Development"